 Use with DeltaXML oXygen plugin

 A user-interface specific to n-way merge operations has been developed in order to demonstrate the possibilities that an n-way algorithm and interface can provide.
 DeltaXML has developed a plugin or 'add-on' for the oXygen editor for content used with the editor's author mode.
 This allows the user to deal with n-way conflicts as well as non-conflicting changes such as additions and deletions.
-A web-based resolving system ('XMLFlow') is also under development.
-Both of these systems are designed to handle nested change.
+This system is designed to handle nested change.

 Suitability for automated processing